Do brain-health supplements really keep your mind sharp?

 What is a brain supplement anyway?
 Most of these products focus on a few key nutrients that are usually included as part of an overall, heart-healthy eating plans—such as the Mediterranean and DASH diets—which have been associated with greater longevity.
 Among these nutrients:

-Omega 3 fatty acids.
 Some studies suggest that eating fish—particularly fatty fish, like salmon and sardines—and other seafood is associated with reduced risk for cognitive decline.
-But omega-3 fatty acid supplements, also known as fish oil, don’t appear to do the same thing.
+But research on omega-3 fatty acid supplements, also known as fish oil, is mixed.

-B vitamins.
 Healthy levels of certain B vitamins, such as B-12, B-9 (folate or folic acid), and B1 (thiamine) are essential for brain health.
 B12 deficiency can cause reversible cognitive impairment.
 A deficiency in these vitamins has been linked to mental decline and dementia later in life.
-A 2019 analysis of 31 trials involving those with and without cognitive impairment published in Drugs & Aging found no conclusive evidence however that B-vitamin supplementation was associated with a brain benefit.
+But there’s no conclusive evidence that B-vitamin supplementation is associated with brain benefits.

 Other supplements touted for brain health include ginkgo biloba and coenzyme Q10 (CoQ10) but, once again, there is scant evidence that these products have any actual cognitive benefit.